diogoaurelio/schedoscopeWiki/Hive-Transformation.md

 Sometimes one would like to use UDF libraries from external sources.
 For example, UDFs from the [Klout brickhouse library](https://github.com/klout/brickhouse).
 In this case, the deployment process should copy the library jar into a separate library folder, and that folder should be configured in the property `schedoscope.transformations.hive.libDirectory`.

+Upon launch, Schedoscope uploads all jars in this folder into the folder configured by the property `schedoscope.transformations.hive.location` suffixed by the environment config property `schedoscope.app.enviroment`.
+Thus, the default folder is `/tmp/schedoscope/hive/dev/`.

-With maven, this can be achieved using the assembly plugin.
+With maven, deployment of library jars can be achieved using the assembly plugin.
 For example:

     <plugin>
         <groupId>org.apache.maven.plugins</groupId>